Industrial Lubricant/Gear Oil Testing Capabilities

 Changing Needs for Gear Oils

-resistance to foaming, thermal or viscosity stability, and more, a complete
+Whether it be anti-wear, extreme pressure protection, oxidation resistance, resistance to foaming, thermal or viscosity stability, and more, a complete listing of gear lubricant testing services is available.

 Gear Oil Specifications

 With so many general and specific requirements, gear oil standards play an important role in ensuring that a given lubricant can meet the consumer’s needs.
 Typically, industrial gear oils meet a baseline standard dependent on region.
 For instance, AGMA 9005 is specific to North America, DIN 51517-3 to Europe, and SEBI 181 226 to Germany.
 [1, 3, 4] These regional standards include testing for corrosiveness, flash point, viscosity index, water content, foaming, water separation, load capacity, bearing wear, oxidation, and low-temperature viscosity, as shown in Table 1.
 OEMs often supplement these specifications with additional requirements.
 [1,4] Automotive gear oils have their own viscosity classification and performance standards, SAE J306 and SAE J2360.
 These include many of the same tests as the North American AGMA specification as well as shear stability, seal compatibility, and some specialized tests for oxidation stability, thermal stability, and performance with gears.
-[1]Table 1.
-Tests required to meet AGMA 9005 [5,1]
+[1]

 Condition Monitoring of Gear Oils